matloff/TidyverseSkeptic/README.md

 9. RStudio's development of the Tidyverse is a good thing, and those who like its philosophy should use it.
 One of R's biggest pluses is the huge CRAN code repository, which I use heavily, and Tidyverse is a fine addition to it.
-My objection is in Point 6 above.
+My objection is in Point 6 above; I just don't want to be forced to use Tidy.
+(I also believe Tidy should not be the "first language" presented in teaching R; see below.)
 I would give as an example the fact that R has various object-oriented programming (OOP) paradigms to choose from, such as S3, S4 and R6.
 I think it's great that, e.g., R6 is available, but I don't want to be forced to use it.
 (Just an example; both the Tidyverse and I use S3.)

-10. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers. **I would argue that the Tidyverse makes R *harder* to learn for this group.**
+10. A major reason offered by RStudio for promoting the Tidyverse is that it makes R easier to teach to non-programmers.
+The claim is that this group will just be doing simple data analysis, and Tidy is a better vehicle for teaching that.  **I would argue that, on the contrary, the Tidyverse makes R *harder* to learn for this group.**

 11. **RStudio can easily remedy the situation.**  I have recommendations at the end of this essay.